AI has gained great influence, and that includes engineering. Artificial Intelligence holds great power to enhance efficiency!

 Here, AI systems can analyze sensor and control systems data to identify inefficiencies and suggest improvements to boost productivity and reduce environmental impact.

-1. AI and Risk Management
+1. AI for Risk Management

-AI can greatly enhance proactive risk management by improving accuracy and efficiency in identifying, assessing, and mitigating potential risks.
+AI can greatly enhance proactive risk management by improving accuracy and efficiency in identifying, assessing and mitigating potential risks.

 2. AI and Resource Allocation